daniel-furman/daniel-furman.github.io/content/posts/Numerical-Math-Mondays-approximating-the-golden-ratio.md

 For a little background: What is the golden ratio anyways?
 Who was Fibonacci?
 The [golden ratio](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjVsumck77wAhVFLX0KHdj1Di0QFjAJegQIAxAD&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FGolden_ratio&usg=AOvVaw2xWnjTV-SdFz2WkhAdaL-s) is a mathematical phenomenon between two numbers, say, $$a$$ and $$b$$.
 Let $$a > b$$, if the ratio of $$a/b$$ is the same as $${(a+b)}/a$$, then the ratio is $${~1.618}/1$$.
-This number is irrational (it has decimal places that go on to infinity) and is classically denoted by the Greek  letter phi, $$/phi$$.
+This number is irrational (it has decimal places that go on to infinity) and is classically denoted by the Greek  letter phi, $$phi$$.
 It was probably first discovered in Ancient Greece (likely via geometric analyses).
 For example, by the fifth century BC, mathematicians determined $$phi$$ was an irrational number.

-* It’s worth noting, $$/phi$$ is precisely the positive root of the quadratic equation $$x^2 - x - 1 = 0$$.
+* It’s worth noting, $$phi$$ is precisely the positive root of the quadratic equation $$x^2 - x - 1 = 0$$.
 Upon solving the equation we obtain $$x = {1 + 5^{0.5}}/2

-Fibonacci numbers are closely related to the golden ratio, $$/phi$$.
+Fibonacci numbers are closely related to the golden ratio, $$phi$$.
 The first two Fibonacci numbers are zero and one.
 Each consecutive term is the sum of the previous two, i.e., the third term is also one, because $$0+1=1$$.
-The first few terms are $$(0, 1, 1, 2, 3, 5, 8, 13, 21, …).
-The ratio of consecutive terms closely mirrors $$/phi$$, approximations which get increasingly accurate.
+The first few terms are $$(0, 1, 1, 2, 3, 5, 8, 13, 21)$$.
+The ratio of consecutive terms closely mirrors $$phi$$, and the approximations get increasingly more accurate, a critical observation to our algorithm below!

+### The Fibonacci golden ratio algorithm
+---

-So, lets cook up a simple algorithm that exploits this feature of the Fibonacci numbers.
-We want to approximate $$/phi$$ with to a high degree of accuracy; thus, we will design the algorithm to run until we converge on [the computer’s epsilon error](https://en.wikipedia.org/wiki/Machine_epsilon), i.e., the smallest digit recorded by my 64-bit Mac.
+Lets cook up a simple sequence of operations exploiting the last feature of the Fibonacci numbers discussed above.
+We want to approximate $$phi$$ to a high degree of accuracy; thus, we will design the algorithm to run until we converge on [the computer’s epsilon error](https://en.wikipedia.org/wiki/Machine_epsilon), i.e., the smallest digit recorded by my 64-bit Mac.

 **Figure 1**.